Alishaba/pykeen-snapshot-ensembles/README.md

 ## Evaluating a (snapshot) ensemble of KGEMs

-The example provided in the previous section shows how to evaluate a single trained Knowledge Graph Embedding Model.
-SnapE-PyKEEN extends this capability to provide rank-based evaluation for ensembles of Knowledge Graph Embedding Models.
+SnapE-PyKEEN provides rank-based evaluation for ensembles of Knowledge Graph Embedding Models.

 The example below shows how to use EnsembleRankBasedEvaluator to evaluate an ensemble.
-In the example below, the scores are aggregated using a simple average.
+In the example below, the scores are aggregated using a simple average (by default).

 ```python
 from pykeen.datasets import FB15k237